ijiraq/ASTR507/assignment1.md

 2 - Determine which Neptune mean-motion resonance K14UM9M is located in, if any.

 - *Hints*:
+   - Use the semi-major axis of the TNO and Neptune and eq.
+1 from the reading to determine the integer prediod ratio of Neptune:K14UM9M (example values might be 3:2, 2:1, 5:4, etc) of the possible mean-motion resonance.
+   - Use rebound to compute the evolution of the resonant arguement relvant to the ratio above and determine if that argument osscilates our is confined.

- - email jjk@uvic.ca if you have other questions.
+Email me (jjk@uvic.ca) if you have other questions.